Citigroup slashes price target on Transocean Ltd [RIG] – find out why.

 Citigroup have made an estimate for Transocean Ltd shares, keeping their opinion on the stock as Buy, with their previous recommendation back on July 05, 2023.

-Transocean Ltd [RIG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.86.
-With this latest performance, RIG shares gained by 0.49% in over the last four-week period, additionally plugging by 27.29% over the last 6 months – not to mention a rise of 200.73% in the past year of trading.
+Transocean Ltd [RIG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.94.
+With this latest performance, RIG shares dropped by -5.45% in over the last four-week period, additionally plugging by 20.13% over the last 6 months – not to mention a rise of 154.67% in the past year of trading.

 The top three institutional holders of RIG stocks are: VANGUARD GROUP INC with ownership of 1.3 billion shares, which is approximately 8.2579%.
 BLACKROCK INC., holding 1.04 billion shares of the stock with an approximate value of $201.66 billion in RIG stocks shares; and BERKSHIRE HATHAWAY INC, currently with $177.59 billion in RIG stock with ownership which is approximately 5.7994%.